keycloud/docs/doc/TestPlan.md

 ## 13. Management Process and Procedures
 ### 13.1 Deployment and Metrics
 1. Run TeamCity Build, includes the runners to find the metrics and the build of the server, frontend application and Android Autofiller.
-2. If all previous steps succeed, the docker image is deployed.
+2. If all previous steps succeed, the docker image is build and deployed to docker hub.
+This image is then deployed as the new live version of the application.